PhoenixIndustries/phoenixblog/site/content/download.md

   ]
 }

+Thank you for trying Manjaro Linux, you are awesome.

-For simplicity we have selected XFCE, KDE and GNOME as our flagship editions.
-If you want to look for other experiences, our community has created many flavours that focus around other desktops.
+XFCE, KDE and GNOME are our flagship editions.
+If you want to try other DE's (Desktop Enviroments), our community has created many flavours.

-Some desktops are very resource-efficient and makes them a good choice for *old computers*.
-Others focus on breaking away from user interface standards, that are decades old, giving a modern experience.
-There is also the traditional desktop experience.
+Some DE's are resource efficient those are a good choice for old computers, Others focus on breaking away from user interface standards, that are decades old, giving a modern experience.
+There is also the traditional DE's.

 For past releases check our archives on [flagship](https://osdn.net/projects/manjaro/storage) and [community](https://osdn.net/projects/manjaro-community/storage) Editions.